Parts of Speech

 OWL Resources

-Purdue University’s Online Writing Lab (OWL) has many helpful resources covering parts of speech:
+Purdue University’s Online Writing Lab (OWL) has many helpful resources covering parts of speech.
+Exercises can be found on this page.

 - Parts of Speech Overview: Definitions and examples of parts of speech, links to more handouts and exercises on particular parts of speech